 We presented the effectiveness of these topic-noise models through extensive experiments using a standard data set (20 Newsgroups), and two novel, larger data sets obtained from Twitter.
 We showed through a quantitative and qualitative analysis that TND and NLDA are both capable of producing high-caliber topics from noisy data sets where traditional models fall short.
 We showed that the TND noise distribution can be integrated as a Context Noise List with other topic models to improve their coherence and diversity.
-We showed the capability of CSTB to find the most relevant topics in a domain using three data sources from the Covid-19 domain.
-Finally, we share our models and evaluation code on GitHub for others to use and innovate on.8
+Finally, we share our models and evaluation code on GitHub for others to use and innovate on.